Nottingham Hellfire Harlots Roller Derby: History

 In April 2018 saw the Hellfire Harlots return to West Track Story VI tournament, hosted by Nantes Roller Derby.
 Hellfire Harlots took the win after winning every single one of their games.
 In October 2018, the league hosted for the second time their European tournament Track Attack 2018 at Lee Westwood sports centre.
 Teams featured were Antwerp Roller Derby, Amsterdam Roller Derby and Crime City B Team.

 In September 2018, the Hellfire Harlots hosted 'Harlot Fest', a night of celebrating local music in Nottingham.

-Currently, league consists of skaters, non-skating officials and referees.
-As with most roller derby leagues, they are non-profit and funded by both league membership and fundraising activities.
-The league has a committee made up of current league members, and all positions are voluntary.
-The main ethos is "by the skaters, for the skaters".
-The team motto encompasses this: "Together.
+The league consisted of skaters, non-skating officials and referees.
+As with most roller derby leagues (especially outside of North America), they were non-profit and funded by both league membership and fundraising activities.
+The league had a committee made up of current league members, and all positions were voluntary.
+The main ethos was "by the skaters, for the skaters".
+The team motto encompassed this; "Together.
 All of us."

 National Team Representation

 The league's el VISIOUS skated for Team England at the 2011 Roller Derby World Cup.

 At the 2018 Roller Derby World Cup, Katie Tokarski was part of the Team Ireland Roller Derby training squad.